Transcript #54: PyAnnotate your way to the future

 03:54 Python's a dynamic language.

-04:05 Like, you could annotate that, but do you do that?
+04:05 Like, you could annotate that.

 04:07 I try to do it for at least the API for a package.

-04:11 That's what I've been using it for.
+04:10 That's what I've been using it for.

 04:12 Yeah, that's a really great point.
-I do that as well.

 04:14 I don't, like, go over the top and, like, annotate everything in my code.

-04:19 But I find as you cross, like, major architectural boundaries, which hopefully you've put into your application, you know, you've got, like, a data access layer, and you've got some other layer that's using it.
+04:18 But I find as you cross, like, major architectural boundaries, which hopefully you've put into your application, you know, you've got, like, a data access layer, and you've got some other layer that's using it.

-04:28 Like, if you annotate just that data access layer, Like that really flows a lot of good checking through.
+04:28 Like, if you annotate just that data access layer, like, that really flows a lot of good checking through.

 04:51 Yeah, it's cool, right?

-04:52 So basically what it does is it's like Flake 8 or something, you run it against your code.
+04:52 So basically what it does is it's like Flake 8 or something.

-04:56 And if you've used these type annotations, which are just editor notes, basically.
+04:56 And if you've used these type annotations, which are just editor notes, basically, they have no runtime behavior for most frameworks.

-05:05 I've seen some people try to make use of it, and it's been pretty cool what I've seen.
+05:04 I've seen some people try to make use of it, and it's been pretty cool what I've seen.

-05:19 - Yeah. - So that's pretty good.
+05:19 So that's pretty good.

-05:20 It even works on Python 2, which doesn't support type annotations, but there's like a docstring style of doing it.
+05:20 It even works on Python 2, which doesn't support type annotations, but there's, like, a doc string style of doing it.

 05:26 So the big announcement is that Dropbox has just released something called PyAnnotate.

-05:33 So PyAnnotate builds on mypy, and instead of just going, okay, great, so you wrote this code, and then you went and you added type annotations, I can tell you if it's correct, PyAnnotate will say, you wrote a bunch of code, or you inherited a bunch of code, I will annotate it for you.
+05:33 So PyAnnotate builds on mypy, and instead of just going, okay, great, so you wrote this code, and then you went and you added type annotations, I can tell you if it's correct.

 05:49 That is awesome.

-05:50 - It's pretty cool.
+05:50 It's pretty cool.

-06:10 And it generates a JSON file with all the info, and then if you want, you can run a separate command line argument, a utility, pass it that JSON file plus your source files, and it will then go put the type annotations in it.
+06:12 And then if you want, you can run a separate command line argument, a utility, pass it that JSON file plus your source files, and it will then go put the type annotations in it.

 06:23 So I think this is huge, and I really like it.